 Learning about Google Reader and recapping the inaugural Social Media Breakfast in Boston.

 Hosted by Bryan Person.
-Recorded from Boston, Massachusetts, USA and published for Thursday, August 30, 2007.
+Recorded from Boston, what is ed Massachusetts, more about USA and published for Thursday, August 30, 2007.

-Beginning Monday, September 10, I’ll be leading a five-week webinar about understanding and using RSS, blog monitoring, and blogger relations.
+Beginning Monday, thumb September 10, pharmacy I’ll be leading a five-week webinar about understanding and using RSS, blog monitoring, and blogger relations.

 The webinar is called “Monitoring and Participating in Online Conversations” and is part of the Shel Holtz Webinars series.